Zvezda (ISS module): Design

-Zvezda also contains the Elektron system that electrolyzes condensed humidity and waste water to provide hydrogen and oxygen.
-The hydrogen is expelled into space and the oxygen (up to 5.13 kg per day is generated) is used for breathing air.
-The condensed water and the waste water can be used for drinking in an emergency, but ordinarily fresh water from Earth is used.
-The Elektron system has required significant maintenance work, having failed several times and requiring the crew to use the Solid Fuel Oxygen Generator canisters (also called "oxygen candles", which were the cause of a fire on Mir) when it has been broken for extended amounts of time.
-It also contains the Vozdukh, a system which removes carbon dioxide from the air based on the use of regenerable absorbers of carbon dioxide gas.
-Zvezda is also the home of the Lada Greenhouse, which is a test for growing plants in space.

 The Service Module has 16 small thrusters as well as two large 3070 N S5.79 thrusters that are 2-axis mounted and can be gimballed 5°.
 The thrusters are pressure-fed from four tanks with a total capacity of 860 kg.
 The oxidizer used for the propulsion system is dinitrogen tetroxide and the fuel is UDMH, the supply tanks being pressurised with nitrogen.
 The two main engines on Zvezda can be used to raise the station's altitude.
 This was done on 25 April 2007.
 This was the first time the engines had been fired since Zvezda arrived in 2000.